 Shrimp shumai or siumai recipe!
-These open-faced steamed Chinese shrimp shumai or shrimp dumplings are easy to make at home, best of shrimp dim sum, delicious, and you can make large trays with very few ingredients!
+These open-faced Chinese shrimp dumplings arre filled with a mixture of shrimp and pork, these shrimp dumplings are easy to make at home, best of shrimp dim sum, delicious, and you can make large trays with very few ingredients!
 A must try!

 To me shrimp shumai are one the most delicious dishes Cantonese cuisine has to offer, I always order them in those take away Chinese restaurants but they're best homemade.

 Shrimp shumai are filled with a mixture of ground pork and shrimp, I use deboned pork chops that I grind in my food processor.
 There is always a measure of ground pork with seafood filling in Asian dumplings, if you don’t like pork, you can replace it by chicken.

 Shumai need to be steamed, I’ve bought one of these bamboo steamers at my Asian supermarket, they are cheap and fit perfectly on top of a saucepan.

 Thin round wrappers are used for shumai, if you only have square ones, trim off the corners.

 Forming shumai is not rocket science and really not that complicated, as always the more you practice and the nicer your shumai will be but, anyway, whether nice or not so nice, they will always be delicious.